DDIS92/DDIS92.github.io/_posts/2016-07-10-Five Things to Remember When Analyzing Data.md

 ---

 Whenever you have a project that involves data analysis, there are 5 steps (at minimum) that you should follow.
-These steps offer the foundation for any analyst to properly pick apart the data and produce reliable and valid results.
-In this blog, we will be using examples from a project that I was working on.
-The goal of this analysis was to try to determine what factors influenced average ranking numbers in the year 2000.
+These steps offer the foundation for any analyst to properly pick apart the data and produce reliable results.
+In this blog, we will be using examples from a project that I worked on.
+The goal of this project was to try to determine what factors influenced average ranking numbers in the year 2000.

 1.Define a Problem Statement: You should decide what you are trying to analyze.
 This should always be your first step in the project.
 Make sure that the question is defined via the SMART goals: